theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 - and many more

 :zap: :zap: :zap:
 If we need to leave the keyestudio playgarden and make use of other sensors we might need to do some more circuit magic for a sensor to work.
-A very common and simple circuit is [the voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all).
+A very common and simple circuit is [the voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all) or sometimes called resistor divider.
 It turns a large voltage into a smaller one.
 See [this Analog Input tutorial](https://docs.arduino.cc/built-in-examples/analog/AnalogInput).
 :zap: :zap: :zap:

 :zap: :zap: :zap:
-You might also come across an even more advanced sensor module in the Keyestudio kits.
+You might also come across even more advanced sensor modules.
 These modules are connected to the Arduino board through UART, SPI, or I2C (3 common communication peripherals found on Arduino).
-Lets not make it more complex then needed here.
+Let's not make it more complex then needed here.
 If you want to learn more [this post](https://maker.pro/arduino/tutorial/common-communication-peripherals-on-the-arduino-uart-i2c-and-spi) is a good start and the code in the Keyestudio can get you started.
 :zap: :zap: :zap:

 ## 10. PWM ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕆𝕦𝕥𝕡𝕦𝕥𝕤